allen-adastra/risk_assess/README.md

 ## Examples
 `/examples/position_risk_assessment.py` utilizes the GMM position risk assessment methods.

-`/examples/control_risk_assessment` utilizes the control risk assessment methods.
+**STILL CLEANING UP**: `/examples/control_risk_assessment` utilizes the control risk assessment methods.
 TreeRing is included in a separate package [AlgebraicMoments](https://github.com/allen-adastra/algebraic_moments).

 All code for SOS risk assessment is in `/risk_assess/sos_risk_assessment`.
+We use Yalmip, so the SOS code is in MATLAB.

 ## Contact
 Allen Wang, allenw@mit.edu